What is One-way Interviewing? And How Can It Humanize the Hiring Process?

 Everyone wants to solve the problem of bad interviews.
 Whether you're going in for a face-to-face or out to make your next great hire, you want the interview to be the best part of the hiring process.
 So why is it that interviews can be so terrible?
 Here are some real ways you can fix interviewing for good, and they all come down to making interviews a bit more modern.
-"With asynchronous interviewing built in to the ClikSource app, we're advancing modern recruiting in ways that greatly benefit both candidates and employers," says Atul Kumar, CEO of ClikSource.
+"With one-way interviewing built into the ClikSource app, we're advancing modern recruiting in ways that greatly benefit both candidates and employers," says Atul Kumar, CEO of ClikSource.

-How Asynchronous Interviews Work
+How One-way Interviews Work

-Asynchronous interviews are basically the opposite of a live, in-person interview.
+One-way interviews are basically the opposite of a live, in-person interview.
 Instead of linking up busy schedules, office locations, and even risking a working candidate getting "caught out" by their current employer, you get to do everything on each other's schedules.
-Asynchronous interviews are also called "video interviews" because that's how you get to see your candidate: via a recorded video.
+One-way interviews are also called "video interviews" because that's how you get to see your candidate: via a recorded video.
 Questions are submitted by the employer on a variety of topics in order to get to know the candidate better as a part of the hiring process.

-Getting More Emotional Intelligence from Asynchronous Interviews
+Getting More Emotional Intelligence from One-way Interviews

 Often times used for efficiency's sake, video interviews are also great for a lot of reasons important to both the employer and candidate.
 One of those reasons is the available insight from observed emotional intelligence of a candidate.
 They're able to give out EI details because of several factors: